FixCraft YUME stealth transport

 BaseFWX pinning

 YUME depends on BaseFWX for post-quantum and AEAD primitives.
-The release and CI workflows read .basefwx-ref, fetch that exact ref, and fail preflight if it is not reachable.
-Keep this file pinned to a commit or immutable release ref for production releases.
+The release and CI workflows read its repository, exact commit, and minimum compatible version from config/dependencies.json, then fail preflight if the commit is not reachable.
+Keep production revisions immutable; use scripts/yume_dependencies.py get basefwx revision instead of copying the commit into another script or workflow.

 Service deployment